RGU-Computing/NeuReg/Evaluation/Ontology-Guided_KG_Evaluation/README.md

 List each missing fact as a potential triple, one per line.
 If no missing facts, respond with "NONE"

 #### 🔹 Layer 2: Ontology Alignment Check

-This layer checks whether extracted triples align with the domain ontology using LLM reasoning
+This layer checks whether extracted triples align with the domain ontology using LLM reasoning.

 ##### 🔸 Prompt for Ontology Alignment